Navneet-9911/singh-canada-site/README.md

 I am much interested in going to abroad. i want to earn money.
 I am earning 52k here but it is not enough.

+So, i have decided to move to canada with my partner.